‘PLUGGING AND PLAYING’ - Škoda Enyaq Coupe vRS Independent New Review (Ref:1496/12552)

 Car and Driving’s Independent New Review of the Škoda Enyaq Coupe vRS.

 Škoda's priciest model, the sleek Enyaq Coupe vRS, has its own brand of value.
-Jonathan Crouch drives it.
+Jonathan Crouch looks at the latest version.

 Ten Second Review